Criticism doesn't affect me - Solskjaer

 The Norwegian added: "I have my values and way of managing.
 You see some of the comments but we have Liverpool on Sunday and Jamie is looking at these little things."

-The loss to Brendan Rodgers' Foxes at the weekend means United are on a run of two wins and four defeats in their last seven games in all competitions.
+The loss to Brendan Rodgers' Foxes at the weekend means United are on a run of two wins, one draw and four defeats in their last seven games in all competitions.

 "Every team will go through a period and we are in one now of poor form," said Solskjaer.
 "We know that and we know we need to improve.